Syedaaneesa/sara-sota/README.md

 ## 🎨 Design & Development Process

 ### 1️⃣ Planning & Strategy
-Conducted an in-depth analysis of the client’s luxury and exotic vehicle market
+Performed a detailed analysis of the client’s luxury and exotic automotive market

-Designed a premium dark-themed interface accented with gold for an elegant, refined look
+Designed a premium dark-themed interface with gold accents for an elegant, refined aesthetic

-Developed a clear sitemap to ensure seamless navigation and intuitive user flow
+Created a well-structured sitemap to support seamless navigation and an intuitive user journey
 ### 2️⃣ Development & Customization
 - Installed and configured **WordPress** with all essential plugins.
 - Built fully custom **Elementor templates** for each page.